Ann-Krlv/DE_analysis_anelida/README.md

 ## Methods

-For this project we used 48 *de novo* assemblied transcriptomes from pasterior and anterior regeneration sites for six time points in two species (two replics for each time point).
+For this project we used 48 *de novo* assembled transcriptomes from posterior and anterior regeneration sites for six time points in two species (two replics for each time point).
 We analised gene raw counts after [Salmon](https://combine-lab.github.io/salmon/) quantification tool (v.
 1.1.0).

 The differential expression of genes was estimated with [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) R package (v.
 1.34.0).
 We used method for time series analysis based on representation time series as continuous function (described in [Fischer et al, 2018](https://doi.org/10.1093/nar/gky675)).
 Additional analysis and graphs was provided with R (v.
 4.2.0).
 R scripts are available for separate site analysis and for both sites together (files `Deseq2_analysis_single_site.R` and `Deseq2_analysis_both_sites.R` resp.)